dayseanm04/Hospital-Network-Design-Project/implementation-tasks/03-Services/DHCP/03-Configure-DHCP-Scopes-For-Hospital-Departments.md

 ## ✅ Verification

-I have to configure DHCP relay on the Access Switches, for them to be able to forward UDP broadcast traffic!
+I have to configure an IP helper-address on the Access Switches, for them to be able to forward UDP broadcast traffic !